 Clontarf is renowned for its many pelicans that reside in the area and can be seen perched on the light poles along the bridge.
 Pelican Park is named in honour of these coastal creatures and at around 10.00am each morning local volunteers feed the pelicans and provide an educational insight into these amazing sea birds.

-The area is also home to a large Visitor Information Centre, children's playground area complete with a dedicated swing for people with a disability, and popular boat ramp.
+The area is also home to a large Visitor Information Centre, children's playground area complete with an all access swing, and popular boat ramp.
+Clontarf is also a popular fishing spot, with the Hornibrook Pier being a favourite spot to cast a line.

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).